 Key Takeaways

-Retirement terms can be confusing but understanding some of the common vocabulary can be important as you start planning for your golden years.
-Here are some of the terms, and their meanings, to know.
+Retirement terms can be confusing, but understanding common vocabulary can help as you prepare for your later years.
+Here are some terms and their meanings to know.

 Annuities

-An annuity could help you with your living expenses in retirement.
+An annuity can help cover living expenses in retirement.
 Annuities have two phases:

-1. Accumulation phase, when you make payments and you have the potential for interest earnings to build
+- Accumulation phase, when you make payments and your money has the potential to earn interest

 There are several different types of annuities.
-The kind you might choose depends on whether you're in the planning stages of retirement, and are saving up for it, or are already retired.
-Here are a couple of the common different types:
+The one you choose depends on whether you are still saving or already retired.
+Here are two common types.

 Fixed Annuity

-With a fixed annuity, you're guaranteed a certain interest rate for a given period of time.
-When that period ends, the insurer will declare a new interest rate and guaranteed amount of time.
-Interest earned is tax-deferred, which means you won't owe taxes until you start taking distributions.
+With a fixed annuity, you receive a set interest rate for a specific period.
+When that period ends, the insurer sets a new interest rate and time frame.
+Interest grows tax-deferred, which means you do not pay taxes until you begin taking distributions.

 Variable Annuity